ides3rt/firefox/README.md

 ## My recommendation.
 Addons:\
-I only use `uBlock Origin` as a "Privacy Addons" and my settings though text file is in `doc/addons`.
+I only use `uBlock Origin` as a "Privacy Addons".\
+My settings though text file is in `doc/addons`.

 Search engine:\
-`DDG` is my current search engine, even though `searX` is better than `DDG` it's bad support for Asia.\
-You may want to look at `DDG-Lite` it's `DDG`, but with no Java script.
+`searX` is the go to, but it's very slow on Asia.\
+`DDG-Lite` is the best alternative if you care about privacy, but it's very ugly ui.\
+`DDG` is the best for someone that kinna chill about privacy.\
+`Startpage` is Google likes sg, but it's history of tracking users, you may want to "[fix](https://github.com/arkenfox/user.js/wiki/4.2.2-uBlock-Origin#small_orange_diamond-filters)" it.

 ## Others recommendation.
 [arkenfox](https://github.com/arkenfox/user.js/wiki)